 - If you keep sensitive information on a flash drive or external hard drive, make sure to keep these locked as well.

 - For desktop computers, shut-down the system when not in use - or lock your screen.

 Tip #7 - Safeguard Protected Data

 Be aware of sensitive data that you come into contact with, and associated restrictions - review the UCB Data Classification Standard to understand data protection level requirements.
 In general:

 - Keep sensitive data (e.g., SSN's, credit card information, student records, health information, etc.) off of your workstation, laptop, or mobile devices.

 - Securely remove sensitive data files from your system when they are no longer needed.

 - Always use encryption when storing or transmitting sensitive data.

-Unsure how to store or handle sensitive data?
+Unsure of how to store or handle sensitive data?
 Contact us and ask!